morays-community/morays-doc/docs/source/nemo.getting_started.rst

 Going further
 -------------

-From now on, you have an useable deployed Morays experiment for NEMO.
+From now on, you have an usable deployed Morays experiment for NEMO.
 Do not hesitate to check out and deploy other test cases to get inspired.
 For example, a more advanced realization of DINO.GZ21 is available on the main branch of the tutorial repository.

 Here are the locations where you can play with:
     - coupling: ``infmod.f90`` for NEMO side, ``main.py`` for Python side and global settings